MiuLab/TaylorGAN/README.md

 python scripts/train.py ... --tensorboard
 ```

-then, you can view the results by lauching `localhost:9527` with the web browser.
+then, you can view the results by lauching `localhost:(TENSORBOARD_PORT)` with the web browser.

 ## Evaluate